-1. As part of a team of professional Firefighters, operates specialized firefighting equipment in compliance with TC Regulations, Airport Emergency Plan (AEP) and Standard Operating Guidelines (SOG's) in life threatening and non-life threatening emergency response incidents (including but not limited to aircraft, medical, hazardous materials, dangerous goods, fuel spill, escorting emergency services partners) with the overall objective of saving life, property and protecting the environment. - In the absence of the Fire Chief or Fire Captain, assumes full command of operations at the scene until relieved; - In the absence of the Fire Chief or Fire Captain, determines the strategies and tactics of specialized firefighting equipment and personnel at the scene of an airside emergency or structural fire; - In the absence of the Fire Chief or Fire Captain, assign firefighting, rescue and medical duties to Firefighters and additional emergency responders to save lives, property and protect the environment; - In the absence of the Fire Chief or Fire Captain, measures the performance of personnel and effectiveness of determined action plan as it relates to the mitigation of the incident and adjusts as required;
+1. Leads a team of professional Firefighters and specialized firefighting equipment in compliance with Transport Canada Regulations, Airport Emergency Plan (AEP) and Standard Operating Guidelines (SOGs) in life threatening and non-life-threatening emergency response incidents (including but not limited to Aircraft, Medical, Hazardous Materials, Dangerous Goods, Fuel Spill, escorting Emergency Services partners) with the overall objective of saving life, property and protecting the environment.

+- Assumes full command of operations at the scene until relieved. - Determines the strategies and tactics of specialized firefighting equipment and personnel at the scene of an airside emergency or structural fire. - Assigns firefighting, rescue and medical duties to Firefighters and additional emergency responders to save lives, property and protect the environment. - Measures the performance of personnel and effectiveness of determined action plan as it relates to the mitigation of the incident and adjusts as required.

-- In the absence of the Fire Chief or Fire Captain, advises Emergency Operations Center (EOC), On Scene Controller (OSC) and mutual aid partners that incident scene is safe and clear; - In the absence of the Fire Chief or Fire Captain, completes initial investigations of incidents; and, - In the absence of the Fire Chief or Fire Captain, is responsible for completing and compiling all reports and documentation within the appropriate GNWT and TC databases as required.
+- Advises Emergency Operations Center (EOC), On Scene Controller (OSC) and mutual Aid Partners that incident scene is safe and clear. - Completes initial investigations of incidents. - Completes and compiles all reports and documentation within the appropriate GNWT and TC databases as required.

-2. Responsible for successfully completing assigned training and certification in the regulatory required CARs (343.14 and 323.14 Training of Personnel).
-CARs training is paramount to emergency responses as well as preparation for regular and routine interviews conducted by TC, Air, Marine, and Safety Inspectors and Auditors (Safety and Security) to determine the Firefighter team's capabilities, qualifications, certifications and understanding of the regulations.
+2. Provides training, certification, and leadership in the regulatory CARs (343.14 and 323.14 Training of Personnel) requirement.
+CARs training is paramount to the emergency responses and preparation for regular and routine interviews conducted by Transport Canada, Air Marine, Safety Inspectors and Auditors (Safety and Security) to determine the team's capabilities, qualifications, certifications and understanding of the regulations.
 This includes participating in a continuous program of job training in accordance with the required established Syllabus of Training outlined below.

+- Ensures staff are certified in all aspects of the CARs:

 - CFR vehicles and equipment;

-- Emergency communications systems including fire alarms;
+- Emergency communication system including fire alarms;

-- Firefighting personnel safety;
+- Fire-fighting personnel safety;

 - Fire behavior;

 - Extinguishing agents;

 - Portable fire extinguishers;

-- Fire hoses, nozzles, turrets, and other appliances available for fire fighting;
+- Fire hoses, nozzles, turrets, and other appliances available for firefighting;

 - Fire-fighting operations;

 - Emergency aircraft evacuation assistance;

 - Aircraft cargo hazards;

 - Live-fire training;

 - First Aid;

 - Familiarization with the airport(s) or aerodrome(s) where the Firefighter will be carrying out fire-fighting duties;

-- Familiarization with the types of aircraft regularly operating at the airport or aerodrome where the Firefighter will be carrying out fire-fighting duties;
+- Familiarization with the types of aircraft regularly operating at the airport or aerodrome where the Firefighter will be carrying out fire-fighting duties; and,

-- Familiarization with fire-fighting duties under the Aerodrome Emergency Response Plan for the airport or aerodrome where the Firefighter will be carrying out fire-fighting duties; and,
+- Familiarization with fire-fighting duties under the Aerodrome Emergency Response Plan for the airport or aerodrome where the Firefighter will be carrying out fire-fighting duties.

-- Responsible to ensure that required training documents are completed correctly and accurately in accordance with CARs and department SOG's.
+- Ensures that required training documents are completed correctly and accurately in accordance with CARs and department SOGs.

-3. Responsible for successfully completing assigned training and certification in the handling of a wide variety of specialized tools and appliances used to perform specialized operational techniques in the suppression of fires and the rescue of people with the objective of preserving lives and property.
+3. Provides training, certification, and leadership in the handling of a wide variety of specialized tools and appliances used to perform specialized operational techniques in the suppression of fires and rescue of people with the objective of preserving lives and property.

-- Ensures successful completion of assigned training and certification in the safe use and handling of the multiple crash fire rescue apparatus, including the Oshkosh Striker with Advanced Fire Suppression Systems;
+- Ensures that each Firefighter is trained and certified in the safe use and handling of the multiple Crash Fire Rescue apparatus, including the Oshkosh Striker with Advanced Fire Suppression Systems;

-- Ensures successful completion of assigned training and certification in the safe use, handling and maintenance of the Draeger Self-Contained Breathing Apparatus (SCBA);
+- Ensures that each Firefighter is trained and certified in the safe use, handling and maintenance of the Draeger Self-Contained Breathing Apparatus (SCBA);

-- Ensures successful completion of assigned training and certification in the safe use and handling of, but not limited to:
+- Ensures that each Firefighter is trained in the safe use and handling of, but not limited to:

-- Hydraulic spreaders and shears ('jaws of life'),
+- Hydraulic spreaders and shears ('jaws of life');

-- Hydraulic rams,
+- Hydraulic rams;

-- Cut-off saws,
+- Cut-off saws;

-- Chainsaws,
+- Chainsaws;

-- Power generating and lighting systems,
+- Power generating and lighting systems;

-- Multi-Casualty Incident Response trailer,
+- Multi-Casualty Incident Response trailer;

-- Hazardous Materials Spill Kit trailer,
+- Hazardous Materials Spill kit Trailer;

-- Drafting systems,
+- Drafting systems;

-- Portable fire extinguishers (including large-wheeled extinguishers),
+- Portable fire extinguishers (including large-wheeled extinguishers);

-- Foam eductors,
+- Foam eductors;

-- Ladders,
+- Ladders;

-- Ropes and knots,
+- Ropes and knots;

-- Radio and communication equipment,
+- Radio and communication equipment;

-- Pneumatic hand tools,
+- Pneumatic hand tools; and,

-- Multitude of hand tools (shovels, brooms, pike poles, rakes, axes, sledge hammers, bolt cutters, etc.); and,
+- Multitude of hand tools (shovels, brooms, pike poles, rakes, axes, sledge hammers, bolt cutters, etc.).

-- Ensures that required training documents are completed correctly and accurately in accordance with CARs and department SOG's.
+- Ensures that required training documents are completed correctly and accurately in accordance with CARs and department SOGs.